 We thank those who have written for their research work, but the way thereminica is different, it minimizes hardware and l ’ leans to a PC, or rather in this case to a Tablet that will also power the circuits (up to 12 independent).

 With a Tablet you can use its batteries and remain isolated from the mains supply for safety.
 You do not have to build circuit boards, LCD display and buttons.
-And instead of four knobs and a small display has a full color touch screen Panel, the batteries, the charging circuit, l & #8217; charging status indicator, l ’ power pack law, the remote connection over WiFi, the audio and speakers…
+And instead of four knobs and a small display has a full color touch screen Panel, the batteries, the charging circuit, the state of charge indicator, l ’ power pack law, the remote connection over WiFi, the audio and speakers…